 There are several caveats in using model data for a climatology.
 There are a number of known biases in the representation of convective precipitation in the UKV (in common with other kilometre-scale models).
-These biases are (i) that the peak precipitation rate in the middle of shower cells is too intense leading to large local precipitation accumulations (Stein et al. 2015); (ii) the convective cells are too circular, with some of the surrounding light rain (observed on radars) being absent in the model (Stein et al. 2015; Lean et al. 2008); (iii) convective initiation is often delayed by around an hour (Lean et al.
+These biases are

+(i) that the peak precipitation rate in the middle of shower cells is too intense, leading to large local precipitation accumulations (Stein et al., 2015);

+(ii) the convective cells are too circular, with some of the surrounding light rain (observed on radars) being absent in the model (Lean et al., 2008; Stein et al., 2015);

+Figure 2.
+The convective adjustment timescale calculated for (a, c, e) 1500 UTC on 2 August 2013 and (b, d, f) 1100 UTC on 20 April 2012, using (a, b) the UKV model output at 1.5 km, and (c, d) the UKV model output coarse-grained to a grid length of 60 km.
+The colour scale to the right of (d) refers to all previous panels, with white representing an undefined timescale.
+Radar composite maps of the British Isles show precipitation rates $(mm h^{-1})$ for the two days at (e) 1525 UTC and (f) 1155 UTC.

+(iii) convective initiation is often delayed by around an hour (Lean et al., 2008).

-2008).
-There are also problems with CAPE estimation from model data including insufficient vertical resolution leading to an underestimation of the CAPE and CAPE often being retained too long before release by the model (Glinton 2013).
+There are also problems with CAPE estimation from model data including insufficient vertical resolution leading to an underestimation of the CAPE, and CAPE often being retained too long before release by the model (Glinton, 2013).
 To see how such problems may influence the convective adjustment timescale climatology, we compare the model and observations for summer 2013.

 To compare CAPE derived from the radiosonde ascent data with that derived from the model output, the coarse-grained output from the grid point closest to the sonde launch site was used for the model output.
 Using a coarse-grained field here is reasonable as CAPE is typically a smoothly varying field (relative to a typical precipitation field) and so is unlikely to change rapidly with distance.
-To compare the modelled precipitation with the point rain-gauge observations the precipitation at the closest UKV model grid point was chosen due to the uneven distribution of rain gauges over the coarse-graining scale and the high spatial variability of convective precipitation.
-Consequently, comparison of the precipitation will be subject to the double penalty problem caused by the wrong positioning of a convective cell - a problem with precipitation verification in all convection-permitting models.
+To compare the modelled precipitation with the point rain-gauge observations, the precipitation at the closest UKV model grid point was chosen due to the uneven distribution of rain gauges over the coarse-graining scale and the high spatial variability of convective precipitation.
+Consequently, comparison of the precipitation will be subject to the double penalty problem caused by the wrong positioning of a convective cell-a problem with precipitation verification in all convectionpermitting models.

-Figure 3a indicates that the model preforms reasonably well in its CAPE estimation, with a correlation of 0.66 to the observations.
-Occasionally the model has larger CAPE than observed, especially for small CAPE values (the points in Fig. 3a where the observed values are less than 10 but observed values are over 50 J kg-1).
-However, it is worth stressing that whilst the values depart from the one-to-one line for the smallest values of CAPE (Fig. 3a), both model and observations usually agree that the CAPE should be low.
-The situations where there are large differences between the observed and model CAPE typically occur when the model retains CAPE compared to reality (Lean et al. 2008), evidence for this is provided by a timeseries of CAPE (not shown).
-The delay is most likely linked to delayed precipitation in convection-permitting models, and as such is a caveat of using model data, although the use of three-hourly accumulations for the climatology should help to alleviate the impact of the delay.
+Figure 3(a) indicates that the model performs reasonably well in its CAPE estimation, with a correlation of 0.66 to the observations.
+Occasionally the model has larger CAPE than observed, especially for small CAPE values (the points in Figure 3(a) where the observed values are less than 10 but observed values are over $50 \text{ J kg}^{-1}$ ).
+However, it is worth stressing that, whilst the values depart from the one-to-one line for the smallest values of CAPE (Figure 3(a)), both model and observations usually agree that the CAPE should be low.
+The situations where there are large differences between the observed and model CAPE typically occur when the model retains CAPE compared to reality (Lean et al., 2008), evidence for this is provided by a time series of CAPE (not shown).
+The delay is most likely linked to delayed precipitation in convection-permitting models, and as such is a caveat of using model data, although the use of 3 h accumulations for the climatology should help to alleviate the impact of the delay.
 Consequently, there may be situations when the model convective adjustment timescale is longer than that calculated from observations.